knpuniversity/easyadminbundle/knpu/custom-menu.md

 Do the same thing for `GenusNote`, with `label: Notes`, and also for sub families:
 `entity: SubFamily, label: Sub-Families`.

-Keep going!
 At this point, it should be *no* surprise that we can control the *icon* for each menu.
 Like, `icon: user`, `icon: sticky-note` and `icon: ''`.

 Before configuring anything, each item has a little arrow icon.
 With empty quotes,